uc-cdis/gen3.org/content/resources/user/gui-submission.md

 * * *

-To continue your data submission return to the main [Gen3 - Data Contribution](https://gen3.org/resources/user/submit-data/#4-submit-additional-project-metadata) page.\n
+To continue your data submission return to the main [Gen3 - Data Contribution](/resources/user/submit-data/#4-submit-additional-project-metadata) page.